loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

 # I.1 Example: a Connect Four engine

+That was a boring introduction, but now let's look at some code.

+We will begin with talking about writting a game engine and describing the game state.
+Next, we will briefly show a game engine (the state structure and methods) that uses bitboards.

 - [The Tic-Tac-Toe Game](#tictactoe)
 - [Game state representation](#game-state)
 - [The bit array data structure](#bit-array)